-27. The approach financial budgetary overall to and management within Commonwealth Departments and agencies reflects the Government's commitment to a more commercial approach through recovery of costs for the provision of Government services.
-The cost recovery requirements for each category of DACC are described below and in annexes C-H. The definitions of full, direct and additional costs referred to in this instruction are in annex l.
-It is the responsibility of the Service Chiefs to ensure that commanders are aware of and adhere to the requirements of these instructions.
+27. The overall approach to financial and budgetary management within Commonwealth Departments and agencies reflects the Government's commitment to a more commercial approach through recovery of costs for the provision of Government services.
+The cost recovery requirements for each category of DACC are described below and in annexes C-H. The definitions of full, direct and additional costs referred to in this instruction are in annex I. It is the responsibility of the Service Chiefs to ensure that commanders are aware of and adhere to the requirements of these instructions.